dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     /api/33/systemSettings/<my-key>?locale=<my-locale>&value=<my-translated-value>

 You should replace my-key with your real key and my-val with your real value.
-To retrieve the value for a given key in plain text you can make a *GET* request to the following URL:
+To retrieve the value for a given key (in JSON or plain text) you can make a *GET* request to the following URL:

     /api/33/systemSettings/my-key